Ida makes landfall in Louisiana as most intense hurricane in years - Up News Info

 Article content

-The state is also dealing with the nation’s third-highest rate of new COVID-19 infections, with about 3,400 new cases reported on Friday alone.
+The state is also dealing with the nation’s third-highest rate of new coronavirus infections.
 Hospitals were treating some 2,450 COVID-19 patients, Edwards said, with those in many of the state’s parishes already nearing capacity.

-By Sunday, Ida was a Category 4 hurricane on the five-step Saffir-Simpson scale with top sustained winds of 150 miles per hour (240 km per hour), the NHC said.

-Palm trees trembled as rain gusted in sideways through New Orleans on Sunday morning, where retired 68-year-old Robert Ruffin had evacuated with his family to a downtown hotel from their home in the city’s east.

 Advertisement